 Cass began construction of the pier in 1872.
 Originally 380 feet, boats still had to anchor out beyond the pier, using surfboats to load and unload cargo, because the shoreline was too shallow.
 In 1876, the pier was lengthened to 982 feet, allowing ships to dock right alongside.

 Although 40 feet of the pier removed when the state took control, the Cayucos pier remains a central landmark of the area.
 The original warehouse is now a community center and home to the Cayucos Art Society Gallery.

 The family and dog friendly town of Cayucos enjoys mild weather year round for visitors and locals (and their pets) to take advantage of the variety of activities and restaurants in the area.
-From locally caught fish and chips to five-star dining, there is something for everyone in the city that Budget Travel dubbed "the coolest small town in America."
+From locally caught fish and chips to fine dining, there is something for everyone in the city that Budget Travel dubbed "the coolest small town in America."